switchover-io/laravel-integration/README.md

 ## Advanced Configuration

-You can also publish the underlying config file to get full control over the config e.g. the Guzzle Http client:
+You can also publish the underlying config file to get full control over the config e.g. for the Guzzle Http client:

 ```bash
 php artisan vendor:publish --tag="switchover-config"